Input

 Accessing Custom Input

-Like other input, custom input can be retrieved directly from the simulation.
-To reuse the example from above:
+Like other input, custom input can be retrieved directly from the simulation:

 void AExampleEntity::Tick( float DeltaSeconds )